mslipper/optimistic-specs/specs/withdrawals.md

 [g-execution-engine]: glossary.md#execution-engine
 **Table of Contents**

-[Withdrawals][g-withdrawal] are cross domain transactions which are initiated on L2, and finalized by a transaction executed on L1.
-They may be used to transfer data and/or ETH from L1 to L2.
+[Withdrawals][g-withdrawal] are cross-domain transactions which are initiated on L2, and finalized by a transaction executed on L1.
+They can be most notably be used in order to make L2 contracts call an L1 contract, or to transfer ETH from an L2 account to an L1 account.

 **Vocabulary note**: *withdrawal* can refer to the transaction at various stages of the process, but we introduce more specific terms to differentiate between the transaction